 We turn south and drive over the Brenner Pass, crossing the Alps into Italy.
 Border crossings in Europe are non-events, since all the countries except Switzerland and Sweden are in the European Union.
 Jennifer tells us we are following the original Roman road Via Claudia the whole way today.
 That road ends up in Rome, although our next stop is Venice.

-After leaving Rothenburg, we drive down the Autobahn to the little Bavarian town of Dachau.
+After leaving Rothenburg, we drive down the Autobahn to another medieval Bavarian town called Dachau.
 Of course, everyone has learned this name in their history lessons, because this is where the Nazis built their first Concentration Camp during WWII.
 Our guide Jennifer carefully prepares us for our experience this morning by describing the history of the war, how Dachau Concentration Camp is now run as a memorial to the prisoners.
 She also lets us know that we can stay in the bus if any of us can’t handle seeing the Concentration Camp.
 I seriously consider staying behind, but I decide I owe it to the prisoners to bear witness to their suffering by seeing this place for myself.

 We are taken on a walking tour by a guide who is originally from Ireland.
 He first assures us that there is nothing gory about the exhibits we are about to see.
 He explains that dehumanization of the prisoners was the primary aim of the Nazis.
 The prisoners were literally worked to death.
 If they weren’t healthy, or if they were too big or too small, they were immediately executed.
 Our guide tells us the crematorium was going full bore most of the time, and in the weeks running up to the end of WWII the Germans ran out of coal, and then resorted to burying the bodies in mass graves.
 Dachau was the first concentration camp built on German soil, and was a training facility for the staff that ran the other concentration camps as they were built in other countries.